blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - When Islam is criticized in Islamic countries, it's blasphemy.
 When it is criticized in non-Islamic countries, it's Islamophobia.

 - What the hell is the left doing?

+- Sarah Haider (ex-Muslim)
+	- Islam is a sexist religion
+	- Islam is very political